 One of the more common conditions encountered in pets, especially as they age, is kidney (renal) disease.
-This disease is particularly prevalent in older cats, and is called chronic kidney disease ( also known as chronic renal failure (CRF).
+This disease is particularly prevalent in older cats, and is called chronic kidney disease (CKD).
+It is also known as chronic renal failure (CRF).
 Once a pet has CKD the changes in the kidney are irreversible, so it is important to catch this disease early to mitiage its progression.

 25% of the blood ejected from the heart on every heartbeat goes directly to the kidneys, a testimonial to how important the kidneys are to health.
-When a pet has chronic kidney disease there are many issues that need to be addressed for a successful outcome to treat.
+When a pet has chronic kidney disease there are many issues that need to be addressed for a successful outcome.
 You will learn about them in more detail later in this page.
 The more important ones are:

 - Protein and phosphorous regulation

 - Low pH in the bloodstream

 We use the IRIS (International Renal Interest Society) system of classification at the Long Beach Animal Hospital to better diagnose and treat CKD.
 IRIS is a group of veterinary kidney specialists throughout the world that have studied this disease extensively and have set standards for diagnosis and treatment.
 At the end of this page there is a link to this organization for more information on how they stage kidney disease.